yura9011/blender-mcp-antigravity/README.md

 A robust, **Windows-optimized** Model Context Protocol (MCP) server for Blender, specifically designed for **Antigravity** users.

+> **Note:** This is a detached fork of [Blender-MCP-For-Antigravity](https://github.com/kc0ed/Blender-MCP-For-Antigravity), streamlined for a fresh release.

 This fork fixes the critical "invalid trailing data" error caused by Windows stdio text mode handling, ensuring a stable connection between Antigravity and Blender.

 ## ✨ Key Features